Olex2/Olex2Manual/commands/lstsymm.md

 #lstsymm

->A
+>A lstsymm

->B Prints symmetry operations and their codes for current structure.
+>B Prints symmetry operations and their codes for the current structure.